-Upon receiving her undergraduate degree in Biology, Pre-Med at Bowling Green State University, she entered Palmer College of Chiropractic where she graduated with honors in February 2003 with a Doctor Of Chiropractic Degree.
+Upon receiving her undergraduate degree in Biology, Pre-Med at Bowling Green State University in 1999, she entered Palmer College of Chiropractic where she graduated with honors in February 2003 with a Doctor Of Chiropractic Degree.

-She spent her first year of practice as an Associate Chiropractor at a clinic in Reynoldsburg, Ohio before opening her own upper cervical office.
+She spent her first year of practice as an Associate Chiropractor at a clinic in Reynoldsburg, Ohio before opening her own upper cervical chiropractic office in 2004.
 On July 1, 2007 Dr. Rice moved her established practice to the north end of Columbus in the city of Worthington.

 Dr. Rice is a member of the National Upper Cervical Chiropractic Association, The Ohio State Chiropractic Association, and proficient in the Activator and NUCCA techniques.